 RSI joins EPSI

-Recreational Systems International has been accepted as a member of the European Platform for Sport Innovation.
+RSI Sports has been accepted as a member of the European Platform for Sport Innovation.
 EPSI is a not-for-profit European membership-based networking organisation that focusses, amongst others things, on innovation in sport, leisure and health.

 EPSI lobbies policy makers at European, national and regional levels to increase political attention to world sport.
 The organisation also stimulates public investments into sports while, simultaneously, strives for a more innovation-friendly environment to stimulate business development.